Best Aluminium Profile (8020) Sim Rigs 2023: Buyers Guide

 It comes with a wheel plate that can mount almost any wheel base to from the bottom.
 The wheel plate is pre-drilled to accommodate wheel bases from brands such as MOZA, Thrustmaster and Fanatec so mounting shouldn’t be an issue.

-The wheel plate is also extremely strong, so you shouldn’t encounter much movement if any.
-And it can be adjusted to change the angle of your racing wheel.
+The wheel plate is also extremely strong, so you shouldn’t encounter much movement, if any.
+It can also be adjusted to change the angle of your racing wheel.
+You’ll see in the images above that I used a different wheel mount with my GT1 Pro to support my Asetek Forte wheel from the front.

 The GT1 Pro features a very similar way of mounting racing seats to your rig, making it widely compatible with most sim racing seats.